ray-project/ray/doc/source/cluster/kubernetes/getting-started.md

 ## Which CRD should you choose?

-Using [RayService](kuberay-rayservice-quickstart) to serve models and using [RayCluster](kuberay-raycluster-quickstart) to develop Ray applications are no-brainer recommendations from us.
+Use [RayService](kuberay-rayservice-quickstart) to serve models and [RayCluster](kuberay-raycluster-quickstart) to prototype Ray applications as recommended practices.
-However, if the use case is not model serving or prototyping, how do you choose between [RayCluster](kuberay-raycluster-quickstart) and [RayJob](kuberay-rayjob-quickstart)?
+However, if the use case isn't model serving or prototyping, how do you choose between [RayCluster](kuberay-raycluster-quickstart) and [RayJob](kuberay-rayjob-quickstart)?

 ### Q: Is downtime acceptable during a cluster upgrade (e.g. Upgrade Ray version)?